In 2024 $ 5,100,000,000,000 are invested in coal, oil, and gas companies.

 About

-This finance research report is published by Urgewald and co-published by over 20 NGO partners.
+This finance research report is published by Urgewald and co-published by 17 NGO partners.
 The finance research was conducted by the not-for-profit company Profundo.

-Further analyses of the listed financial institutions’ fossil fuel policies can be found in the Coal Policy Tool and the Oil & Gas Policy Tracker of Reclaim Finance.
+Further analyses of the listed financial institutions’ fossil fuel policies can be found in the Coal Policy Tracker and the Oil & Gas Policy Tracker of Reclaim Finance.

 Urgewald's Resources